rasmuserik/solapp/README.md

   - only increment version on publish
     - have date/time instead of version in manifest
   - basic publish command with git-tag
+  - generate table-of-contents in readme
 - later
+  - url in exports.about creates link from title in readme
   - generate index.html
+  - automatic creation of gh-pages branch with publication of index.html
   - config.xml
   - publish command
   - `create` - and disable autocreation in current dir